the-teachingRSE-project/competencies/competencies.md

 # Related Work
 The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers, e.g. in university courses, workshops or one-on-one.
-Therefore, RSEs' work often includes the use of as well as the contribution to pertinent teaching material.
+Therefore, RSEs' work often includes both the use of and the contribution to pertinent teaching materials.
 Various organizations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.
 Often they make their training material available as Open Educational Resources